 In the maze you will be challenged by quiz boards for adults and children, which will also help you navigate.
 We also have a look out bridge so you can get a great view of the maze!
 There is also a large open play area with maze games, a jumping pillow, wheely sledges, Nerf gun zone, crazy golf, children's ride on tractors and our super fun water pistol tractor ride!
 Again this year we will have two mazes at the maze, our main maze with lots of question boards and our mini maze for little legs!

-So if you are looking for somewhere different and fun to take the children this summer, we challenge you to conquer the Thornton Abbey Maize Maze.
+So if you are looking for somewhere different and fun to take the children this summer, we challenge you to conquer the Thornton Abbey Maze!

-Dogs on leeds are welcome, but please can you remember to bring bags with you!
+Dogs on leads are welcome (and please keep them on the lead), but please remember to bring bags with you!

 Accessibility and Amenities

 During dry weather the maze courtyard is accessible for wheelchair users, but most of it is a grass field there is limited hardstanding.
-The maze itself is probably not suitable for wheelchair users but does depend on the type of wheelchair.
-There is also a side entrance so wheelchair users don't have to go through the shop at the maze entrance.
+The maze itself is probably not suitable for wheelchair users but it does depend on the type of wheelchair.
+There is also a side entrance so wheelchair users don't have to go through the shop.

-Most of our attractions are disabled friendly and we are happy to help in whatever way we can to ensure you have a good day out.
+Most of the attractions are disabled friendly and we are happy to help in whatever way we can to ensure you have a good day out.

 We are near the impressive Thornton Abbey gatehouse, just look out for the signs nearby.